JuliaGraphics/Tk.jl/examples/README.md

   style can match all object of that style.

 * many widgets have a standard `command` argument in addition to window manager events they respond to.
-This can be passed to `tk_bind` as the event.
+The value `command` can be passed to `tk_bind` as the event.

 * The `tk_bind` method does most of the work.
 The `callback_add`